hjorthjort/hjorthjort.github.io/_posts/2020-09-09-always-see-your-next-appointment-in-your-status-bar.markdown

 */5 * * * * gcalcli --refresh --nocolor agenda --military --nostarted --nodeclined --tsv "`date`" "`date -d '+1 day'`" | sed -s '/00:00.*00:00/d' | awk 'BEGIN{FS="\t"}{print $2 "-" $4 ": " $5}' | head -1 > /tmp/next_appointment.txt.tmp && rm /tmp/next_appointment.txt ; mv /tmp/next_appointment.txt.tmp /tmp/next_appointment.txt
 ```

-This is crude, but fairly robust.
+This is crude, but robust.

 The `gcalcli` command will give you all upcoming events that fulfill the following:
 - start in the next 24 hours,
-- has not yet started (good way to ensure you don't show ongoing all-day events),
+- has not yet started (to hide ongoing all-day or long-running events),
 - you haven't declined.

-Then, all-day event are deleted with the first `sed` command (they are displayed as running from midnight to midnight).
+Then, all-day events are deleted with the first `sed` command (they are displayed as running from midnight to midnight).
 After that, the output is formatted with `awk`, and the first event is extracted with `head -1`.
 The output redirected to a temporary file, any existing file is removed, and the tempfile is moved to it's place.

-Note that this uses

 ## Showing The Appointment in i3status